Water-Damaged Roof Decking Exposed During Repair

 Replacement-Level Signs of Roof Decking Damage

-The clearest signs that roof decking must be replaced are the signs that show the wood has lost strength, shape, or fastening ability.
-Cosmetic discoloration can be monitored, but structural weakness should not be ignored.
-A roof deck that cannot support the roof covering properly can leave the entire roofing system vulnerable even if the shingles above it are new.
+The clearest replacement signs are the ones that show the wood has lost strength, shape, or fastening ability.
+Cosmetic discoloration can be monitored, but structural weakness should not be covered with new roofing.

 Soft or Spongy Decking